Post (Björk album): Critical reception

+Commercial performance

-Commercial performancePost reached the top ten of several countries, including Australia, Belgium, Canada, Denmark, the Netherlands, Finland, France, Germany, Ireland, New Zealand, Norway, Portugal, Sweden, Switzerland, and the United Kingdom.
+Post reached the top ten of several countries, including Australia, Belgium, Canada, Denmark, the Netherlands, Finland, France, Germany, Ireland, New Zealand, Norway, Portugal, Sweden, Switzerland, and the United Kingdom.
 Post also peaked at number two on the European Top 100 Albums chart.
 The album peaked at number 32 in the Billboard 200, almost 30 places higher than the peak position of its predecessor Debut.
-It also received an enthuastic reception from college radios.
+It also received an enthusiastic reception from college radios.
 Post also reached top 40 in Hungary and Japan.
 The album was certified platinum in Australia, Canada, the United Kingdom, the United States, and Europe; and gold in Sweden and New Zealand.
 In 2007, The Washington Post reported that Post had sold 810,000 units in the United States according to Nielsen SoundScan; it had sold 36,000 additional copies by 2015.